- Click "sign up" at the bottom of the log-in page and enter your email and a password

 Yes, there are multiple ways in which you can modify the check out screen to deliver a message to participants

-- You can choose whether you want to show participants how healthy their purchases were (e.g., "8/10 purchases you made had a health label")
+2. You can choose whether you want to summarize the number of labelled products (e.g., "8/10 purchases you made had a health label")

 See the video below for more information